Leoook/Info_Project_1/README.md

 5.
 Travel Class
 Main Coordinator: contains the list of students, activities, groups and daily program.
-Manage group assignment logic and program creation.
+Manages group assignment logic and program creation.

 6.
 Expense Class
 Represents an expense made during the trip.